altafsamnani/vodafone_backend_keycloak/README.md

 I have used Laravel which is a ModelViewController Framework and using artisan commands to demonstrate the console commands There are app varialbes inside an .env file including db connection variables, Since it's a relatively small project and all are console commands, the processing happens inside the Console Commands Files.
 No services, transformers etc.

-We are using keycloak server, after setting up the keycloak resource, scope, permissions and users, Laravel is having a middleware to protect the routes
+We are using keycloak server, after setting up the keycloak resource, scope, permissions and users, In Laravel there is a middleware to protect the routes
   - 1 PLEASE REFER config/auth.php
   ``` "api" => [ "driver" => "keycloak", "provider" => "users",],], ```